MixPayProtocol/legacy2.developers.mixpay.me/content/api/assets/payment-assets.md

 **Notes: `quoteAmount` has to work together with `quoteAssetId`.**

-In MixPay, different crypto asset supports different price range, for example ETH support 0.01~50000 range, and  less popular crypto due to less liquidity we will support less trading amount.
+In MixPay, different crypto asset supports different trading range, for example ETH support 0.01~50000 range, and less popular crypto due to less liquidity we will support less trading amount.

-MixPay use `quoteAmount` and `quoteAssetId` to calculate the payment supported assets.
-It will response with `minPaymentAmount` and `maxPaymentAmount` two fields, if `maxPaymentAmount` is 0, means you cannot use this asset for this payment.
+MixPay uses `quoteAmount` and `quoteAssetId` to calculate the payment-supported assets.
+It will respond with `minPaymentAmount` and `maxPaymentAmount`  fields, if `maxPaymentAmount` is 0, means you cannot use this asset for this payment.

 :::note
 It's recommended to use this method to get the supported payment assets list.